 While they'd never come across as overly eager about courting rock radio — and really didn't need to be, with gold and platinum sales supporting them even during a lengthy stretch of records that failed to produce a hit single as successful as their breakout hit, "Sultans of Swing" — Love Over Gold found Dire Straits effectively turning their backs on the airwaves with a record anchored around an opening track ("Telegraph Road") that ran more than 14 minutes and a sound that was moody and reflective even by their standard.

-That sound remained mostly intact throughout Brothers in Arms, which boasted the same impeccably clean performances and tasteful yet powerful guitar work as previous outings.
-But tucked in between more typically Straits-ian cuts like “Your Latest Trick” and the title track were a handful of relatively punchy, aggressively radio-friendly songs, two of which — “Money for Nothing” and “Walk of Life” — would open up the band’s music to millions and millions of new fans.
+That sound remained mostly intact throughout Brothers in Arms, which arrived on May 13, 1985 with the same impeccably clean performances and tasteful yet powerful guitar work as previous outings.
+But tucked in between more typically Straits-ian cuts like "Your Latest Trick" and the title track were a handful of relatively punchy, aggressively radio-friendly songs, two of which — "Money for Nothing" and "Walk of Life" — would open up the band's music to millions and millions of new fans.

 But before it topped charts, sold millions and won Grammys, Brothers in Arms had a fairly humble birth.
 After working the songs out with the band in rehearsal, Dire Straits leader Mark Knopfler took the group and co-producer Neil Dorfsman out to AIR Studios on the Caribbean island of Montserrat — a setting that proved idyllic in some ways and frustrating in others.

 "It was pretty torturous," Dorfsman told Sound on Sound.
 "It was a good-sounding studio, but the main room itself was nothing to write home about. ...
 Still, we crowded everybody in there, recording with at least three or four guys on every tune, while I built little rooms out of gobos and baffles and blankets."